big-hummingbird/documentation/documentation/docs/intro.md

 ---

 # What is BigHummingbird
-Hummingbird is a simple toolbox to help speed up your LLM projects during experimental phase so you can focus on the tweaking and not the tracking and get your models to production faster.
+BigHummingbird is a simple toolbox to help speed up your LLM projects during experimental phase so you can focus on the tweaking and not the tracking and get your models to production faster.

 ## 5 minute quick start
 It takes just a couple lines to get started.
 Try it on your local machine or start with one of our